zydou/arti/doc/dev/notes/authcert-in-consensus.md

 /// Non-invariant: signature and timeliness has not been checked.
 ///
 /// Implements `NetdocParseable`:
-/// parser matches `dir-key-certification` and `dir-key-certification`,
+/// parser matches `dir-key-certificate-version` and `dir-key-certification`,
 /// but also calls `Bug` if the caller's `stop_at`
 /// reports that this keyword is structural for its container.
 /// (This could happen if an `EncodedAuthCert` existedd in some other